nus-cs2030s/2223-s2/docs/27-inference.md

 Whilst `ColoredCircle` is also a subtype of `Circle` it is not included in the above statement and therefore the compiler does not consider this class during type inference.
 Indeed, the compiler cannot be aware[^1] of all subtypes of `Circle` and there could be more than one subtype.
 Therefore `T` can only have the type `Circle`, so Java infers `T` to be `Circle`.

  [^1]: Due to evolving specifications of software, at the time of compilation, a subtype may not have even been conceived of or written yet!

+ ## Rules for Type Inference

+First, we figure out all of the type constraints on our type parameters, and then we solve these constraints.
+If no type can satisfy all the constraints, we know that Java will fail to compile.
+If in resolving the type constraints for a given type parameter `T` we are left with:

+- `Type1 <: T <: Type2`, then `T` is inferred as `Type1`
+- `Type1 <: T`, then `T` is inferred as `Type1`
+- `T <: Type2`, then `T` is inferred as `Type2`

+where `Type1` and `Type2` are arbitrary types.